 A charter school is a public school that was approved by the State of California to have special freedoms and programs.
-Charter schools can be independent from normal school The Accelerated Schools and state regulations.
+Charter schools can be independent from traditional schools and state regulations.
 The State of California established charter school legislation with the intent of giving public schools more autonomy in exchange for increased student achievement.
 Charters are licensed for 5-year renewable terms.